aboulang/nilsimsa_mysql/README.md

 # nilsimsa_mysql
 ## Nilsimsa Hashing for MySQL

-With the help of ChatGPT, converted the Node Javascript Package for the the Nilsimsa Hash to MySQL.
+With the help of ChatGPT, converted a Node Javascript Package for the the Nilsimsa Hash to MySQL.

 See https://github.com/dsablic/node-nilsimsa